mattdp/monicahq.github.io/api/contacts.md

 A `partial` contact has the flag `is_partial` set to `true`.

-When creating `real` contacts, the only rule is the uniquness of the email address in the user's account.
+When creating `real` contacts, the only rule is the uniqueness of the email address in the user's account.
 If you try to use the same email address when creating another contact in the account, the API will return an error.